paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

     The `"stateRootHash"` contains a hexadecimal-encoded string representing the Merkle value of the genesis block.

-- `telemetryEndpoints` is an array of objects containing the telemetry endpoints of the chain.
+- `telemetryEndpoints` is an _optional_ array of objects containing the telemetry endpoints of the chain.
 Each object has the following format:

     ```json